giesf/firegopher/docs/3-architecture.md

 ## Guest Init System
 The Guest Init System is a barebones init system specifically designed to run a single application inside of a VM.
 At its core it is a go-rewrite of [fly-init-snapshot](https://github.com/superfly/init-snapshot).

-The main responsbilities of the guest init system are:
+The main responsibilities of the guest init system are:

 1. reading the configuration passed to it from the VM Runner
 2. mounting the root file system
 3. mounting all the required [device files](https://en.wikipedia.org/wiki/Device_file)
 4. configuring the network interface
-5. dropping root priviledges
+5. dropping root privileges
 6. starting the user workload and supervising it